hhzl/Cuis-Smalltalk-FFI/README.md

 * FFI-Tests

 ### Status
-Do not use this repository as it has been integrated into Cuis-Smalltalk-Dev.
-After the documentation has been moved as well it will be deleted.
+Do not use this repository for version 4.2 and later as it has been integrated into Cuis-Smalltalk-Dev.
+In Cuis 4.2 just do

+      Feature require: 'FFITests'

 ### What is FFI and what is it used for?